How do you build an organizational culture of learning?

 This Question Bank offers a variety of questions to start a dialogue with grant applicants or recipients on learning culture and goals.

-An 18-question self-assesment tool meant to help organizations identify and assess the state of learning in their organization.
+An 18-question self-assessment tool meant to help organizations identify and assess the state of learning in their organization.
 A starting point for discussion that can help identify areas of strength as well as areas for improvement.

 Lastly, we’ve also compiled some additional resources related to this project from external sources that may also be of interest to organizations looking to learn more about learning cultures and organizational learning.